View this document as: a single page | multiple pages.

 Data Minimization

-Federation enables the data exposed to an RP to be minimized, which can yield privacy protections for subscribers.
-Although an IdP may collect additional attributes beyond what the RP requires for its use case, only those attributes that were explicitly requested by the RP are to be transmitted by the IdP.
-In some instances, an RP does not require a full value of an attribute.
-For example, an RP may need to know whether the subscriber is over 13 years old, but has no need for the full date of birth.
-To minimize collection of potentially sensitive PII, the RP may request a derived attribute value (e.g., Question: Is the subscriber over 13 years old?
+In some instances, an RP’s function does not require the full value of an attribute.
+For example, an RP may need to know whether the subscriber is over 13 years old but not the full date of birth.
+To minimize the collection of potentially sensitive personal information, the RP may request a derived attribute value (e.g., Question: Is the subscriber over 13 years old?
 Response: Y/N or Pass/Fail).
-This minimizes the RP’s collection of potentially sensitive and unnecessary PII.
+This minimizes the RP’s collection of potentially sensitive and unnecessary personal information.
 Accordingly, Sec.
-3.10.2 recommends the RP to, where feasible, request derived attribute values rather than full attribute values.
-To support this RP requirement IdPs are, in turn, required to support a derived attribute value.
+3.11.2 recommends the RP to request derived attribute values rather than full attribute values, where feasible.
+To support this RP requirement, IdPs ought to support a derived attribute value, where feasible.

 Agency-Specific Privacy Compliance